iann838/django-cassiopeia/README.md

 * For Cassiopeia: feel free to send pull requests or to contact cassiopeia devs via [cassiopeia's github](https://github.com/meraki-analytics/cassiopeia) or the same discord server.
 More information about main cassiopeia is found in this [documentation](http://cassiopeia.readthedocs.org/en/latest/).

 ## Disclaimer
-Django Cassiopeia existence is acknowleged by cassiopeia's former developers.
-Both package/framework/library is updated in parallel with some exceptions due to the fact of different use cases.

 Cassiopeia/Django-Cassiopeia isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.